tothemoonsands/samsung-tv-ws-api/example/web_interface/README.md

 }
 ```
 **NOTE:** If you enter details for `"time"` and `"location"` in the text file, then the exif data will not overwrite this information.
-**NOTE:** There are rate limits on the free geolocating api, so loading large amounts of GPS info will be slow, and you should read the acceptible use policy at: https://operations.osmfoundation.org/policies/nominatim/ gps addresses are cached locally in the file gps_info.json to reduce hits on the server.
+**NOTE:** There are rate limits on the free geolocating api, so loading large amounts of GPS info will be slow, and you should read the acceptible use policy at: https://operations.osmfoundation.org/policies/nominatim/ GPS addresses are cached locally in the file `gps_info.json` to reduce hits on the server.
 If there is no TXT file, the modal window will not be shown.

 If you use and like this library for art mode, [Buy me a coffee](https://paypal.me/NWaterton).